nipreps/qc-book/_sources/animal-qc/intro.md

 For example, MRI can be combined with invasive procedures, such as optogenetic techniques, in a single rodent subject but not in human participants.

-## Why is preclinical imaging useful for converstaions about quality?
+## Why is preclinical imaging useful for conversations about quality?

+In priniciple, preclinical MRI is equivalent to human MRI, which makes it very attractive as a translational technique.

-Preclinical MRI has historically trailed its human equivalent in some respects.
+However, in practice, preclinical MRI has historically trailed its human equivalent in some respects.
 This likely reflects its novelty relative to human imaging, but there are a number of factors including acquistion idiosyncracies for a given study's design, and the availability of software resources.